 Contact Pest Control

-One of the easiest things you can to do ensure you don’t have to deal with bedbug issues in your new home is to contact the local, non-emergency pest control hotline in order to find out what the regulations are in the local area regarding informing new homeowners and tenants about past bedbug infestations in a property.
+One of the easiest things you can do to ensure you don’t have to deal with bedbug issues in your new home is to contact the local, non-emergency bed bug control hotline in order to find out what the regulations are in the local area regarding informing new homeowners and tenants about past bedbug infestations in a property.
 The advisors should be able to give you information regarding whether or not you should have been informed prior to signing a tenancy agreement or finalizing a property purchase.